mco-gh/mco.dev/content/post/random/words.md

 - The word "ass", referring to both a donkey and a part of our anatomy came from two entirely different routes.
 Regarding the latter use, the British word "arse" predates the more modern "ass" by about a thousand years.

 - Another word in this category that's near and dear to my heart: "puzzle".
 Apparently, no one has managed to solve the puzzle of the origin of "puzzle".
-(Sorry!)
+(Sorry)

 Check out the video below for a fascinating walk through several such common English words of unknown origin.